OpenDroneMap/docs/source/using.rst

 Ground Control Points Interface
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 WebODM has a GCP interface, and example of which can be seen on `the WebODM Demo <http://demo.webodm.org/plugins/posm-gcpi/>`_.
-To use this one would do the following:
+To use this with known ground control XYZ values, one would do the following:

 Create a GCP list that only includes gcp name (this is the label that will be seen in the GCP interface), x, y, and z, with a header with a proj4 string of your GCPs (make sure they are in a planar coordinate system, such as UTM.
 It should look something like this: